SISC GASB 45 Trust

 Actuarial Valuation

 The SISC GASB 45 Trust is committed to flexibility in choice of actuarial assumptions and methods, as well as in your choice of an actuarial service provider.
-For those districts who have not yet selected an actuarial firm, or for whatever reason are considering changing firms, SISC recommends Demsey, Filliger & Associates (DF&A).
-DF&A has provided thousands of GASB 45 actuarial valuations to California school districts and other public agencies.
-DF&A has user-friendly actuarial reports and very competitive fees.
-They also offer complimentary assistance in preparation of the GASB 45 disclosures for your audited financial statements, interfacing directly with your auditors to make your life easier.
+For those districts who have not yet selected an actuarial firm, or for whatever reason are considering changing firms, SISC recommends Total Compensation Systems, Inc. (TCS).
+TCS has provided thousands of GASB 75 actuarial valuations to California school districts.
+TCS has user-friendly actuarial reports and very competitive fees.
+They also offer unlimited support by phone or email without additional fees and are happy to speak directly with your auditors if questions come up to make your life easier.

-Once you’ve made the decision to do a GASB 45 valuation and selected the actuarial firm to perform the valuation, the next steps are as follows:
+Once you’ve made the decision to move forward with your GASB 75 valuation and selected the actuarial firm to perform the valuation, the next steps are as follows:

-Follow-up questions on the data: In most cases (no matter how complete your data package is) the actuary will most likely need to contact the employer with at least a few questions.
-You’ll need to have a responsible, reliable contact person available for a couple of weeks to answer the actuary’s questions about the data.
+Follow-up questions on the data: In many cases (no matter how complete your data package is) the actuary will most likely need to contact the employer with at least a few questions.
+You’ll need to have a responsible, reliable contact person available to answer the actuary’s questions about the data.
 Most questions can be answered at a level below that of Assistant Superintendent; however, certain questions regarding district policy and interpretations of collective bargaining language may require brief involvement of a senior district official.

 Final report & Board presentation: You may feel confident enough to present the report to the Board yourself.
 Or in complex or unusual situations you may want to introduce the actuary to the Board and have the actuary make the presentation.
 Either way, the job isn’t finished until everyone is comfortable with the valuation report.